Su Beihai: Biography

-After the incorporation of Xinjiang to PRC, Su Beihai worked as a researcher in the Research Office of the Xinjiang Branch of the CCP Central Committee (中共中央新疆分局), during which time he was involved in the publicity of campaigns such as surveys of agricultural and pastoral areas, rent reductions and counter-hegemony, and land reform campaigns, as well as completing works such as Climatic Studies of Xinjiang (unpublished manuscript), and publishing discourses such as The Origins of the Kazakh Ethnic Group.
+After the incorporation of Xinjiang into the People's Republic of China, Su Beihai worked as a researcher in the Research Office of the Xinjiang Branch of the CCP Central Committee (中共中央新疆分局), during which time he was involved in the publicity of campaigns such as surveys of agricultural and pastoral areas, rent reductions and counter-hegemony, and land reform campaigns, as well as completing works such as Climatic Studies of Xinjiang (unpublished manuscript), and publishing discourses such as The Origins of the Kazakh Ethnic Group.
 In 1952, he was transferred to the Xinjiang People's Press as an editor.
 In 1958, Su Beihai was arrested and imprisoned after the Anti-Rightist Movement affected him, and in the early 1960s, while in prison, Su Beihai completed his research on the Sino-Indian, Sino-Arabic, Sino-Soviet, and Sino-Mongolian borders, as well as The General History of the Western Regions (Unpublished Draft).
 Su Beihai was released from prison in 1976 (one says 1973).
 After his release, Su Beihai worked as a janitor at the South Gate Xinhua Bookstore in Ürümqi.

 In 1979, Su Beihai was rehabilitated and went to teach in the history department of Xinjiang University.
 After going to Xinjiang University, Su Beihai focused on the history of the Kazakhs, especially the Kazakhs in China.
 In July 1983, Su Beihai went on an expedition to the Kazakh tribes and Mongolian tribes in the Altai Mountains, the Saur Mountains, the Tarbagatai Mountains, the Baluk Mountains, the Alatau Mountains, and the Tian Shan Mountains, and investigated a number of unrecorded seals and burials in the northern Xinjiang region, as well as discovering a large number of petroglyphs.
 In 1986, Su Beihai was promoted to professor.
 In 1992, Su Beihai traveled to Turpan Yanghai Tomb Group and other places to investigate.
 In 1998, Su Beihai traveled to Kazakhstan.
 On May 31, 1999, Su Beihai died in Ürümqi at the age of 84 due to illness.